gbersac/legal-place/README.md

 # Discussion of the proposed solution

+There's a little ambiguity in this instruction: `"Magic Pill" never expires nor decreases in Benefit.`.
+I decided to never change benefit for magic pill, even if it is initialized with a value which is not between 0 and 50.

 You'll find different implementation of the solution to this problem:
 - one procedural programming implementation which style is like the one first implemented
 - one procedural programming implementation which style is different but more readable in my opinion